 - Co-creation of industry assets such as data trusts, typology banks and open IP from regulatory tech-sprints and proofs of concepts

 About the KYC Study

-The Protiviti/IRTA KYC innovation study, conducted from May through August of 2019, targeted leading financial centers and developing markets that are at various stages of KYC optimisation.
+The Protiviti/IRTA KYC innovation study, conducted from May through August of 2019, targeted leading financial centers and developing markets that are at various stages of KYC optimization.
 Extensive interviews were conducted with government and regulatory agencies, financial institutions, KYC digital solution and shared platform providers, as well as innovators and thought leaders.
 The study also relied on a wide range of official documents, such as corporate announcements, regulatory filings and reports on digital initiatives.
 For a complimentary download of the study report, please visit here.

-The International RegTech Association (IRTA) is a united community of individuals and organisations, with a shared vision to innovate, advance, and influence the future of Regulatory Technology (RegTech).
+The International RegTech Association (IRTA) is a united community of individuals and organizations, with a shared vision to innovate, advance, and influence the future of Regulatory Technology (RegTech).
 Through consultation and collaboration, the IRTA plays a central role in shaping the future of the Financial Services industry.
 A non-profit Association, the IRTA brings together the people, tools and policies that are required to thrive in today's rapidly evolving RegTech landscape.